Probers want to talk to the 8th person in the Trump-Russian meeting

 Special Counsel Robert Mueller's office has asked to meet with Ike Kaveladze, a businessman who works for a Russian billionaire and confirms he was in a meeting with top Trump campaign officials last summer.

-"We are going to cooperate fully with the investigation," said Scott Balber, who represents Kaveladze.
+"We are going to cooperate fully with the investigation," attorney Scott Balber, who represents Kaveladze, said Tuesday.
 "They want to interview him."

 Kaveladze — who works for Russian billionaire Aras Agalarov and was a subject of a 2000 government report on foreign money moving through U.S. banks — is the eighth person confirmed to be at the meeting.